cassiel/arduino-clj/README.md

     cd ~/Documents/Arduino/libraries/
     ln -s [...]/arduino-clj/arduino/test/libraries/CljComms ./CljComms

+(On Linux the libraries folder is `~/sketchbook/libraries`; on Windows it's somewhere in `My Documents`.)

-Then you may have to add it (or rather, the symlink in the Arduino sketch subdirectory) via `Sketch->Import Library`.
+Then you may have to add it (or rather, the symlink in the Arduino libraries subdirectory) via `Sketch->Import Library`.

 ## Running